htrajan/ht-drawsteel/Bestiary/Specter.md

 **2d10 + 2**

 - ✦ ≤11: 2 corruption damage; P1 [[Weakened|weakened]] (save ends)
-- ★ 12–16: 4 corruption damage; P2 [[Weakened|weakened]] (save ends)
+- ★ 12-16: 4 corruption damage; P2 [[Weakened|weakened]] (save ends)
 - ✸ 17+: 5 corruption damage; P3 [[Weakened|weakened]] (save ends)

-**2 Malice**
-The potency of this ability increases by 1.
+**2 Malice:** The potency of this ability increases by 1.
 A living creature killed by this ability becomes a specter who appears in the target's space under the Director's control.

-**Hidden Movement**
+#### Hidden Movement

 |                |                |
 | :------------- | :------------- |
 | Keywords: -    | Type: Maneuver |
 | Distance: Self | Target: Self   |

-Effect: The specter turns invisible, moves up to their speed, and becomes visible again.
+**Effect:** The specter turns invisible, moves up to their speed, and becomes visible again.

 **Corruptive Phasing**